 - Bacon wrapped air fryer steak

-- Air fryer kale chips are a great snack
+- Air fryer kale chips and zucchini chips are great snacks

 - Our air fryer tater tots are so good too